jacoelho/component/README.md

 **Component** provides a lightweight, type-safe framework for declaring, wiring, and orchestrating stateful services (e.g. database connections, message queues, HTTP servers) in Go.

+All dependency relationships are **validated at runtime**, before any component is started to catch missing or cyclic declarations early.

-Under the hood, components form a directed acyclic dependency graph.
-Each component is assigned a **level** based on the longest chain of dependencies beneath it:
+Internally, components form a **directed acyclic graph** (DAG) and are assigned a **level** equal to the length of the longest chain of dependencies beneath them:

 - **Level 0**: no declared dependencies
 - **Level N**: depends only on components at levels < N